 For RFA purposes only, NMFS has established a small business size standard for businesses, including their affiliates, whose primary industry is commercial fishing (see 50 CFR 200.2).
 A business primarily engaged in commercial fishing (NAICS code 11411) is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual gross receipts not in excess of \$11 million for all its affiliated operations worldwide.
+In addition, under the RFA, the aggregate gross receipts of all participating members of a cooperative must meet the "under \$11 million" threshold to be considered a small entity.

-The IRFA shows that, in 2017, there were 821 individual CVs with gross revenues less than or equal to \$11 million.
+The IRFÅ shows that, in 2018, there were 756 individual CVs with gross revenues less than or equal to \$11 million.
 This estimate accounts for corporate affiliations among vessels, and for cooperative affiliations among fishing entities, since some of the fishing vessels operating in the GOA are members of AFA inshore pollock cooperatives, GOA rockfish cooperatives, or BSAI CR Program cooperatives.
-Therefore, under the RFA, it is the aggregate gross receipts of all participating members of the cooperative that must meet the "under \$11 million" threshold.
-Vessels that participate in these cooperatives are considered to be large entities within the meaning of the RFA.
-After accounting for membership in these cooperatives, there are an estimated 821 small CV entities remaining in the GOA groundfish sector.
+Vessels that participate in these cooperatives are considered to be large entities within the meaning of the RFA because the aggregate gross receipts of all participating members exceed the \$11 million threshold.
+After accounting for membership in these cooperatives, there are an estimated 756 small CV entities remaining in the GOA groundfish sector.
+However, the estimate of 756 CVs may be an overstatement of the number of small entities.
 This latter group of vessels had average gross revenues that varied by gear type.
-Average gross revenues for hook-and-line CVs, pot gear CVs, and trawl gear CVs are estimated to be \$380,000, \$790,000, and \$1.97 million, respectively.
+Average gross revenues for hook-and-line CVs, pot gear CVs, and trawl gear CVs are estimated to be \$390,000, \$870,000, and \$2 million, respectively.
 Revenue data for the three C/Ps considered to be small entities are confidential.

 The preferred alternative (Alternative 2) was compared to four other alternatives.
 Alternative 1 would have set TACs to generate fishing rates equal to the maximum permissible ABC (if the full TAC were harvested), unless the sum of TACs exceeded the GOA OY, in which case TACs would be limited to the OY.
-Alternative 3 would have set TACs to produce fishing rates equal to the most recent 5-year average fishing rate.
+Alternative 3 would have set TACs to produce fishing rates equal to the most recent 5-year average fishing rates.
 Alternative 4 would have set TACs to equal the lower limit of the GOA OY range.
 Alternative 5, the "no action alternative," would have set TACs equal to zero.

-The TACs associated with Alternative 2, the preferred harvest strategy, are those recommended by the Council in October 2018.
-OFLs and ABCs for the species were based on recommendations prepared by the Council's Plan Team in September 2018, and reviewed by the Council's SSC in October 2018.
+The TACs associated with Alternative 2, the preferred harvest strategy, are those recommended by the Council in October 2019.
+OFLs and ABCs for the species were based on recommendations prepared by the Council's Plan Team in September 2019, and reviewed by the Council's SSC in October 2019.
 The Council based its TAC recommendations on those of its AP, which were consistent with the SSC's OFL and ABC recommendations.